sscu-budapest/datazimmer/docs/notebooks/doc-002-glossary.rst

          -  all missing keys of parameters or imported ns

--  represented as ``zimmer.yaml`` in artifact root
+-  represented as ``zimmer.yaml`` in project root

 Environment
 ~~~~~~~~~~~

-   A complete run of the code in an artifact with its values for
+   A complete run of the code in an project with its values for
    parameters and environments for imported data

 -  defined by config